braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 ### On Click Behavior

 After your push primer message has been set up, on-click behavior must be assigned.
-For the corresponding "Turn on Notifications" button, you must select "Deep Link Into App".
+For the corresponding "Turn on Notifications" button you had assigned, you must select "Deep Link Into App".

 Because Push Primer Campaigns are not an out-of-the-box feature, the deep-link link that prompts the native push prompt must be set up by your developers before it becomes available.